Golden Chicken Broth (Brodo di Pollo)

 Ingredients in Chicken Broth

-The main ingredients to traditional Italian brodo, which is what our chicken broth is, are chicken, carrots, celery, onion, and water.
+The main ingredients in traditional Italian brodo, which is what our chicken broth is, are chicken, carrots, celery, onion, and water.
+Other aromatics can then be added.

 Does broth, or brodo, have to be made with chicken?